DannyBen/victor-book/src/key-concepts/tags.md

 ## Tagless Elements

-Using underscore (`_`) as the element name will simply add the value to the generated SVG, without any surrounding element.
-This is designed to allow generating something like this:
+Using underscore (`_`) as the element name will directly add the value to the generated SVG, without any surrounding element.
+This allows you to generate output like this:

 ||| :icon-ruby: Ruby Input
 ```ruby